ESSS/alfasim-sdk/docs/source/01_quick_start.rst

 The highlights here are for:

 :plugin.yaml: File with all information about the plugin that will be used by |alfasim|.
-:myplugin.py: Implementation of the hooks for customization of the UI interface, or the pre-solver hooks
+:myplugin.py: Implementation of the hooks for customization of the UI interface, or the solver configuration hooks.
-:myplugin.c:  Implementation of the hooks for customization of solver
+:myplugin.c:  Implementation of the hooks for customization of solver.

 Check out the :ref:`Plugin Structure section <plugin_structure-section>` for more details about how the folder and files are structured, and